 Check with your vehicle owner's manual or with your friendly service advisor at Clayton's Auto Service for information about how often your vehicle air conditioning system should be serviced.

 Most Oregon auto owners know that their vehicles need regular preventive maintenance like changing the oil and filters, rotating the tires and refilling the washer fluid.
 But did you know that your air conditioning system needs routine maintenance as well?
 Taking care of your air conditioning system can extend its life and prevent costly repair bills.

 Why is it important for Corvallis area drivers to get routine maintenance on their air conditioning system?
 First, the refrigerant contains an added lubricant.
 As the refrigerant circulates through the air conditioning system, its parts are lubricated.
 This constant lubrication keeps the parts functioning well.
 But over time, this lubricant is used up, and without it, the parts will eventually seize up and fail.

 Corvallis folks should understand, however, that the air conditioner will continue to pump out cool air even without the lubricant, so you won't know the system is sick until it actually dies.
-So good car care includes regularly checking the refrigerant and lubricant in your vehicle air conditioning system and replacing it if needed.
+So good vehicle care includes regularly checking the refrigerant and lubricant in your vehicle air conditioning system and replacing it if needed.

 The second reason your air conditioning system needs preventive maintenance is that air and water can get into the system.
 Air, water and the contaminants they contain will reduce the efficiencyof the air conditioning system and can cause corrosion of the system's parts.
 Keeping the air conditioning system clean is a practice that will extend its life and keep you from losing your cool on hot Corvallis days.